Section conjectures over $\mathbb{C}$ and Kodaira fibrations

-We now show that, under some assumption on the monodromy of $\pi:\mc{A}\to C$, $\Phi^{ab}$ is always injective. \begin{proposition} If the monodromy representation has no invariant factors, then $\Phi^{ab}$ is injective. \end{proposition} \begin{proof} By Lemma \ref{tildephi}, it's enough to show that under this assumption, $H^0(C, R^1\pi_*\mc{O}_\mc{A})=0$.
-Consider the Higgs bundle associated to the variation of Hodge structure $R^1\pi_*\Z$: where the Higgs field $\theta$ is defined by the following two maps Here $\nabla$ is the flat connection associated to the vector bundle $\pi_*\omega_{\mc{A}/C}$.
+Suppose the monodromy action has no invariants.
+Then by Corollary \ref{Cor: sec_ab and psi}, it's enough to show that $H^0(B, R^1q_*\mc{O})=0$.
+Consider the Higgs bundle associated to variation of Hodge structure $R^1q_*\Z$: where the Higgs field $\theta$ is defined by the following two maps Here $\nabla$ is induced by the Gauss-Manin connection on the flat bundle associated to $R^1q_*\Z$.

 Now if $H^0(B, R^1q_*\mc{O})\neq 0$, then $\mc{O}_B$ maps into $R^1q_*\mc{O}$ and hence $(\mc{O}_B,0)$ will be a sub-Higgs bundle of $(\mc{E},\theta)$.
 On the other hand, by a theorem of Simpson \cite[Theorem 1]{Sim91}, we know that the $(\mc{E},\theta)$ is polystable, and so $(\mc{O},0)$ must be one of the irreducible factors of $(\mc{E},\theta)$ and hence the trivial representation should appear as a sub-representation of the monodromy representation, contradicting the assumption that the monodromy has no invariants.